-How pupils can report concerns
+How children can report concerns

-In our school, it is essential that pupils can tell us how they are feeling and know we will take seriously anything they share with us.
-We aim to create an environment full of 'reachable moments' which encourages pupils to feel safe enough to open up if they are concerned about something.
-Pupils can confidently report any worries they have about their lives, both in and out of school, by
+In our school, it is essential that children can tell us how they are feeling and know we will take seriously anything they share with us.
+We aim to create an environment full of 'reachable moments' which encourages children to feel safe enough to open up if they are concerned about something.
+Children can confidently report any worries they have about their lives, both in and out of school, by